chainpoint/chainpoint-core/Validator Guide.md

    ```
    These must be given to the validator agreeing to run the next steps.
 5. An existing validator operator aggrees to broadcast a VAL transaction at a particular block height agreed upon by the rest of the Validators.
-    1. This consists of sending a transaction with the format `val:<ID>!<b64_public_key>!<voting_power>` to the network, where voting power is the whole integer representing how many votes the validator should have each block election round.
+    1. This consists of starting all validators with the argument `proposed_val=val:<ID>!<b64_public_key>!<voting_power>!<block_height>` to the network, where
+        - ID is the Tendermint ID of the node, shown above
+        - PubKey is the base 64-encoded tendermint public key of the node
+        - Voting power is the amount of weight the node has while voting on new blocks (should be 1 in nearly all cases)
+        - Block height is the height the new validator will take effect at.

 6. An existing validator whitelists the new node operator’s IP, opening up ports 26656 and 26657 to the new validator.
 7. The new validator begins operating their node with the `make up` command.
 It will fastsync and begin voting on new blocks.